zaki-yama-labs/gae-django-template/README.md

-## My Google App Engine with Django Scaffold
+## Google App Engine with Django Scaffold

 A scaffold for building Python applications on Google App Engine with Django framework (version 1.5).
 Following are the features.